 Strategies you can take to safeguard your finances during and after a divorce:

 - Keep taxes in mind.
-A stock portfolio split down the middle might not be financially equal.
+A stock portfolio split down the middle might not be financially equal (or equitable).

 - Don’t be house poor.
 Many divorcing women want to keep their homes for emotional reasons and to provide stability for the kids.
 But maintaining a house also means mortgage, tax, upkeep expenses, and a large illiquid asset.

 - Splitting up retirement plans?
 That involves tricky tax rules, so be sure you have the proper paperwork and talk to qualified advisors.

 - Update wills, trusts (and other legal documents) and beneficiary designations on retirement plans and insurance policies, so your ex or some other unintended beneficiary doesn’t end up inheriting a windfall.

 Whether you, or a family member, have recently been diagnosed with a serious illness, you will be facing many new challenges and decisions.
 Serious illness can stimulate grieving for the loss of the healthy, able-bodied self you’ve always known.
 Please also see the grief section below.